nodegin/react-native-redux-routing/README.md

 this.props.actions._navigate('page-1', { sceneConfig: CustomConfig }) // Changing scene with custom animation
 this.props.actions._navigate('page-2', { animated: false }) // Changing scene without animation
 this.props.actions._navigate('another', { replace: true }) // Replace the current scene to new scene
+this.props.actions._navigate('analytics', { data: someObject }) // Move to another scene and transferring data to it
 ```

 #### `this.props.actions._setNavAction(action = { renderer, handler })`